WhatCarAwards banner - desktop

 Reliability rating 96.5%

-Hybrid versions of the Ioniq appear to be more robust than electric ones: 20% of Ioniq hybrids went wrong, but 47% of electric models had a problem.
+The hybrid version is the most rewarding to drive, and it's also more robust than the electric model: 20% of Ioniq hybrids went wrong, but 47% of electric models had a problem.
 The bodywork, brake system and sat-nav/infotainment system were the main headaches for hybrid owners.
 The good news is that 75% of cars were fixed in a day or less, Hyundai paid for 88% of repairs, and those who had to pay weren't asked for more than £200 each.

 Hyundai Ioniq Hybrid used review